Q: Is the Fellowship free for participants?

 Q: Can you break down the Fellowship’s budget for me?

-The following data comes from our 2017 audit:
+The following data reflects our 2020 expenses:

 Q: Is the Fellowship a non-profit organization?
 Are gifts tax-deductible?